Hypercorrection (psychology): Research

 Because the hypercorrection effect is all about our knowledge, knowledge errors, and their effects on our correction of knowledge errors, it seems likely that this effect will have been studied in genuine classroom settings.
 Yet, hypercorrection effects have mostly been studied by observation only of past scenarios.
 This effect has mostly been studied only in typical laboratory settings.
 A study done by Carpenter, Haynes, Corral, and Yeung (2018) is one of the first times this effect has been studied in an authentic educational context.
 This study was conducted in a university’s introductory horticulture class.
 The students in this class were first presented with questionnaires related to the educational content of that course.
 They were then presented with the correct answers and were later given a post-test to test the same information in the same way once again.
 When analyzing the test results, the researchers determined that a powerful hypercorrection effect was present.
-In analyzing these results, the researchers found that students who had a higher previous knowledge and understanding of the material not only showed a higher confidence in their original answers but also exhibited a much more prevalent and more impressive hypercorrection effect of their inaccurate answers.
-We see from this and the other studies mentioned that a higher general knowledge of the topic seems to also bring along with it a more potent hypercorrection effect.
+They found that students who had a higher previous knowledge and understanding of the material not only showed a higher confidence in their original answers but also exhibited a much more prevalent and more impressive hypercorrection effect of their inaccurate answers.
+These and other studies suggest that greater general knowledge of the topic tends to bring with it a more potent hypercorrection effect.

 Janet Metcalfe (2017) explores the effect and possible repercussions of not using this hypercorrection effect to our advantage in the classroom.
 In an annual psychology review she wrote on this topic; she explains how focusing solely on avoiding errors completely before testing in the classroom may actually be a disadvantageous method of teaching and learning.
 This claim is made only for neurologically typical students.
-Metcalfe even goes as far to say that it may actually be a beneficial practice for students in education to commit and correct errors while in low-stakes situations as a method of coming to learn and understand the given material more unshakably.
+Metcalfe even goes as far as to say that it may actually be a beneficial practice for students in education to commit and correct errors while in low-stakes situations as a method of coming to learn and understand the given material more unshakably.
 In addition to the benefits of making errors to the learners, Metcalfe also claims that the process of hearing the errors and correcting them can be helpful for the teachers: Aside from the direct benefit to learners, teachers gain valuable information from errors, and error tolerance encourages students’ active, exploratory, generative engagement.
 This adds another beneficial aspect of hypercorrection in education, further proving the importance of the theory.